 On September 5, 2013, we began enrollment of the REPLENISH Trial, a multicenter, double-blind, placebo-controlled, phase 3 study of TX-001HR in postmenopausal women with an intact uterus.
 The study is designed to evaluate the efficacy of TX-001HR for the treatment of moderate to severe vasomotor symptoms due to menopause and the endometrial safety of TX-001HR.
 Patients are assigned to one of five treatment arms, four active and one placebo, and receive study medication for 12 months.
 The primary endpoint for the reduction of endometrial hyperplasia is an incidence of endometrial hyperplasia of less than 1% at 12 months, as determined by endometrial biopsy.
 The primary endpoint for the treatment of moderate to severe vasomotor symptoms is the mean change of frequency and severity of moderate to severe vasomotor symptoms at weeks four and 12 compared to placebo, as measured by the number and severity of hot flushes.
 Only subjects experiencing a minimum daily frequency of seven moderate to severe hot flushes at screening are included in the vasomotor symptoms analysis, while all subjects are included in the endometrial hyperplasia analysis.
 The secondary endpoints include reduction in sleep disturbances and improvement in quality of life measures, night sweats and vaginal dryness, measured at 12 weeks, six months and 12 months.
-We intend to enroll approximately 1,750 patients at approximately 100 sites.
-As of August 6, 2015, the REPLENISH Trial was 93% enrolled with 1,628 subjects enrolled and an additional 280 subjects consented and in screening.
-We currently anticipate that enrollment in the REPLENISH Trial will be completed in in the second half of 2015 and that results of the trial will be reported in the fourth quarter of 2016 or the first quarter of 2017.
-Based on such timeline and successful reports of the trial, we would anticipate filing an NDA for TX-001HR during the fourth quarter of 2016 or the first quarter of 2017.
-Assuming an FDA review period of 10 months from the receipt date to the Prescription D
+The trial is designed to enroll approximately 1,750 patients at approximately 100 sites.
+We completed enrollment in the REPLENISH Trial in October 2015 and we currently anticipate that results of the trial will be reported in the fourth quarter of 2016 or the first quarter of 2017.
+Based on such timeline and successful reports of the trial, we would anticipate filing an NDA for TX-001HR during the fourth quarter of 2016 or the first quarter of 2017 and assuming an FDA review period of ten months from the receipt date to the Prescription Drug User Fee Act, or PDUFA, date for a non-new molecular entity, the NDA for TX-001HR could be approved by the FDA during the fourth quarter of 2017 or the